yodrew/yodrew.github.io/_pages/hygiene.md

 These can be used in any combination.
 Hygienic darkroom retreating begins with #1, 2, & 4.
 It can include #3 later.
 There are over 10 other conditions of rest, to be discussed in chapter 2.

 The benefits of profound rest accumulate day by day.
 If interrupted, some healing processes must start over.
 To heal from major trauma, a good night's sleep is not enough, even several in a row.
+The rest must go on day and night for days for healing to occur.
 We must bring hygienic retreats into our lives to get the profound rest we need.

 ### history

 #### hygienists

 Hygiene originated at the peak of the Enlightenment in America.
-It is a gift of children of the Revolutionaries, perhaps besting that of their parents.
+It is a gift of the children of the Revolutionaries, rivaling the great gift from their parents.
 The country was new.
 Everything was possible.
-Three men dared to see everything anew.
+Three men dared to see everything about health with fresh eyes.

 In 1822, Dr Isaac Jennings abandoned drugging.
-He prescribed fasting under the guise of sugar pills.
+He prescribed fasting under the guise of sugar and bread pills taken with copious amounts of water.
 His success drew patients from far and wide.

 Hygiene became a mass movement in 1832 with the lectures of Sylvester Graham, physiologist, preacher, and the namesake of Graham (whole wheat) flour.